ElectricGrill

 Our Recommendation

 Buy electric if you live in an apartment or condo, grill primarily on weeknights, value convenience, or want low operating costs.
-The Ninja Woodfire at $249 is the best starting point for electric, and our under $300 guide covers more options.
+The Ninja Woodfire is the best starting point for electric, and our under $300 guide covers more options.
 Buy gas if you have unrestricted outdoor space, host large cookouts regularly, or searing is your primary cooking method.
 If you are on the fence and have the space for either, try the Ninja Woodfire for its wood-fired flavor.
 Most people who switch from gas to a quality electric grill do not switch back.
 For apartment dwellers, the decision is already made for you by fire codes.
 See our apartment grilling guide and balcony grilling guide for specifics on making the most of electric in restricted spaces.
 The bottom line is that electric grills in 2026 are genuinely good, not just a compromise for people who cannot use gas.

 Environmental Impact